philfung/perplexed/README.md

 <img height="400" alt="Screenshot 2024-11-16 at 10 06 03 AM" src="https://github.com/user-attachments/assets/e88ff3ee-2efc-4a36-8427-fcf90141a083">

-The LLM can be any smaller, consumer-grade with at least 5k context window (assuming each web page ~1k tokens)
+The LLM can be any smaller, consumer-grade with at least 5k context window (assuming each web page ~1k tokens).

 ## Deployment Instructions